 The purpose of this work is to detect pipe cracks, breaks and other defects in the sewerage network that may allow rainwater, stormwater and groundwater to enter the sewerage network.
 Sewers aren’t designed to carry this water and it can contribute to sewage overflows.

-Our next inspection program will involve smoke testing on the sewerage network and private properties in Boondall, Fernvale, Laidley, Mansfield, Norman Park and Upper Mount Gravatt between 1 December 2018 - 31 May 2019.
+Our next inspection program will involve smoke testing on the sewerage network and private properties in Aspley, Boondall, Chermside West, Gatton, Upper Mount Gravatt, Mansfield and Wynnum West between 1 June 2019 - 30 November 2019.